mansiruhil13/Bobble-AI/README.md

 - **Advanced Analytics** for hospitals to manage resources efficiently.

 ## Support the Project
-If you find this project helpful, please consider giving it a star on GitHub!
-Your support helps the project grow and reach more contributors.
+If you find this project helpful, please consider giving it a star on GitHub Your support helps the project grow and reach more contributors.